suffolklibraries/lgc/content/collections/events/creative-health-26-02.md

     content:
       -
         type: text
-        text: 'This collage and printing session will be led by Jac Campbell.'
+        text: 'This movement and relaxation session will be led by Sarah Lewis.'
   -
     type: paragraph
     attrs:
-      textAlign: start
+      textAlign: left
     content:
       -
         type: text